 What Isn't Necessary?

-What is Non-Negotiable?
+What Is Non-Negotiable?

-How can You Help?
+How Can Employers Help?

 Besides making the policy decisions that dictate work-from-home schedules, employers' choices can ensure the success of every employee, no matter where they work.
 Even though 2020 has been rife with catastrophe and entropy, there are surefire ways to make sure that your employees can keep working as well as possible.
 Accommodations to make sure everybody is comfortable and safe can take on many shapes and forms, but to facilitate at-home productivity, it's worth providing assistance through your HR department.

 Some companies have had success in creating a rebate, discount, or package program to help their remote and partially-remote employees feel comfortable in their homes.
 This can range from assistance with a desk/chair/storage setup or something as simple as extra office supplies to stay stocked in either location.
-As for those monitors-- there might be some old technology in storage or a possible deal that can be negotiated to bulk-purchase screens for employee at-home use.A partially-remote setup can only function if employees aren't required to move bulky desktop computers back and forth.
+As for extra monitors—you may have some old technology in storage or consider negotiating a deal to bulk-purchase screens for employee at-home use.A partially-remote setup can only function if employees aren't required to move bulky desktop computers back and forth.
 Using laptops and docking stations full-time has become more cost-effective and convenient.
 If you're struggling to implement these big changes, know that it's a change for the better that can keep every employee healthy and happy.